 Lisa holds a B.A. in Biology with an Environmental Specialization from Central Connecticut State University and an M.S. from Southern Connecticut State University in Elementary Science Education, as well as an Advanced Certificate in Education for Sustainability from Manhattanville College.
 She is on the education advisory board of Constitution Marsh Audubon Center and Sanctuary and a board member of the Putnam Highlands Audubon Society.
 Lisa is also a certified yoga instructor.

-Lisa’s educational background includes a Master of Liberal Studies from Rice University’s Glasscock School, a Master of Arts in Education – with a focus on Educational Leadership – from the University of St. Thomas, and she holds a Texas Administration/Principal certificate.
+Lisa holds an MLS from Rice University’s Glasscock School, an MA in Education Leadership from the University of St. Thomas, and she holds an active Texas Administration/Principal certificate.

 As the Finance and Business Manager, Pallavi is responsible for all the financial operations of the organization including financial reporting, budgeting, compliance and risk management.
 Prior to joining CELF, Pallavi has spent over ten years working at investment banking firms with a focus on asset management and equity research.
 Most recently, she was an Equity Analyst at Citigroup covering small-mid capitalization companies within the consumer sector.
 She also taught finance to Chartered Financial Analyst candidates in New York City.
 Pallavi is a long-time community volunteer including seven years as a member of the Junior League of Central Westchester where she served as the Finance Chair.

 Pallavi’s educational background includes an MBA in Finance from the NYU Stern School of Business, a Chartered Financial Analyst (CFA) designation, and a Bachelor of Science in Finance from Rutgers University.